U.S. Stocks Muted After Notching Records

 Continue Reading Below

-Solid corporate earnings growth and a pickup in growth across economies around the world have helped U.S. stocks climb this year, investors and analysts say, even as some have warned that valuations look stretched.
+A recovery in commodity prices, pickup in growth across economies around the world and a weaker dollar have helped major indexes climb this year, investors and analysts say.

+The S&P 500, Dow Jones Industrial Average and Nasdaq Composite posted records together Friday and were on track to repeat the feat Monday.

 "The question is whether valuations are already reflecting all of the good news -- whether it's economic growth or tax reform -- and then trying to determine where that leaves us with stocks," said Dan Miller, director of equities at GW&K Investment Management.